RolandM99/RolandM99/README.md

    <li> &#9203; Now am about to learn JS and his libraries React and Redux </li>
   </ul>

-When i'm not writing code, i prefer spend my time to read books, write poetry and create content of blog about discovery .
+When i'm not writing code, i prefer spend my time to read books, play chess ♙ and create content of blog about discovery .
-I'm motivated about new challenges.
+I'am interested about new challenges, feel free to contact me :

+<li> <a href="https://www.linkedin.com/in/roland-n-mweze-8b1045189/">✦LinkedIn✦ </a><a href="https://twitter.com/ManfulMwez"> ✦Twitter✦ </a></li>